atanasantonov/airport-transfers/README.md

 Form is designed to serve as transfer order tool.
 Design is airport transfers ready.

 The plugin has full l10n and i18n support.
-Polylang compatible!

 There are several options like mails for the delivery and default settings.

+= Features =
+* Simple & Intuitive
+* Flexible transfer reservation form
+* Multiple emails can be used for notifications

 ## Installation